Electric Powertrains

 All-Electric Vehicles

 All-electric vehicles, which do not use internal combustion engines, have the advantage of generating zero carbon emissions during use.
-However, carbon emissions may well have been generated during the production of the electricity used to power the vehicle.
+However, carbon emissions may well have been generated during the production of the electricity used to the vehicle.
 In a country like France, which has significant nuclear power generation capacity, these emissions are relatively low.
 But in a country that uses natural gas or to produce electricity, they can far exceed the carbon emissions generated by an internal combustion engine vehicle.
 For example, an all-electric vehicle that runs on electricity produced “in Europe” (based on the average across all countries) would generate the same amount of carbon emissions as an internal combustion engine vehicle that uses two liters of fuel per 100 kilometers.

 Of course, the main technological challenge with all-electric vehicles is battery range, which varies greatly depending on how the vehicle is used.
 With moderate use of electrical accessories, such as windscreen wipers, lights and heating, the five-door Renault Zoe city sedan, for example, offers a range of 210 kilometers in urban areas, but only 100 to 150 kilometers for suburban driving.